8 Reasons Why You Should Use A Criminal Lawyer

 My firm does not take on matters involving family law, commercial litigation, personal injuries, property disputes or anything of that nature.
 That’s because I specialise in what I know – criminal law.
 It’s against that background that my clients feel confident that they have engaged a criminal lawyer who will develop a strong effective defence strategy and will achieve the most positive outcome possible.

 Are you under investigation from the police?
 Are you facing allegations, stuck in the dark and don’t know what to do?
-If so, contact the Law Offices of Andrew Williams without delay on (08) 9278 2575.
+If so, contact the Andrew Williams Criminal Law Offices without delay on (08) 9278 2575.
 You will be glad that you did.